Sleep Deprivation and Your Skin: How Late Nights Are Aging You Prematurely

 However, the NSF also notes that not all adults are built exactly the same.
 Some people need as much as 10 hours of sleep a night, while for others as little as 6 hours will suffice.
-In short, feeling alert and well-rested is more important than numbers, because when it comes to sleep, quantity doesn’t necessarily equal quality.
+Feeling alert and well-rested is more important than numbers.

 The Effects of Sleep Deprivation on the Body

 When adults aren’t well rested, there’s more at stake than just a day spent yawning and constantly feeling the need for an extra dose of caffeine.
-Sleep deprivation has serious and, sometimes, long-term detrimental effects on the body and the mind.
+Sleep deprivation can have serious, long-term detrimental effects on the body and the mind.
 Setting aside mental side effects like delayed reaction times and poor memory for a moment, let’s instead focus on how sleep deprivation affects your face, skin and figure.

 - Dark circles.
 Let’s start with the obvious.
 Everybody knows that someone walking around with “raccoon eyes” probably didn’t get enough sleep the night before.
 This darkening under the eyes occurs when blood vessels dilate, which is a direct result of lack of sleep.